backlogrpgs/backlogrpgs.github.io/_posts/2023-07-15-cosmicstarheroine.md

 <div class="adiv"> <a href="https://res.cloudinary.com/backlogrpgs/image/upload/v1689445934/cosmicsh/cshss09.webp" title="Alyssa talks to Z'xorv" data-lightbox="zxorv"> <img src="https://res.cloudinary.com/backlogrpgs/image/upload/v1689445934/cosmicsh/cshss09.webp" alt="Alyssa talks to Z'xorv, another playable character" style="border: 4px solid #7b7d7d;"> </a> </div>
 <p></p>

+When you begin a new game you can choose between four difficulties: Tourist, Agent, Heroine and Super-spy.
+Except during battles, you can modify the difficulty whenever you wish.
+Only Super-spy offers a good challenge, with Tourist and Agent being ridiculously easy, to the point of enemies dying with only one hit.
+Heroine is fine, but I ended up playing on the Super-spy difficulty.
+The battle system shines on this difficulty, as it forces you to experiment and create new strategies.

+ The Heroine difficulty is nice, but I ended myself playing on the Super-spy difficulty.
+This complexity is highlighted by the fighting system, which drives you to experiment and devise new techniques.

 ### Battle System